LiuzLab/TraceQC/README.md

 target 24 140
 ```

 The first line of the reference file represents a construct sequence.
-The second line indicates target region of the construct.
-In the lines, two numbers next to a region name specify the start and end locations of the region.
-Locations should be 1-based, i.e. the first location is indicated as 1.
-If users want to add additional regions like spacer region or PAM region, users can add more lines that contains the additional regions.
+The second line indicates the target region of the construct.
+In the lines, two numbers next to a region name specify the region's start and end locations.
+Locations should be 1-based, i.e., the first location is 1.
+If users want to add additional regions like the spacer region or PAM region, they can add more lines containing the additional regions.
 The format of the regions is the same as the target region.
-Here is an example of the refenence file with additional regions:
+Here is an example of the reference file with other regions:

 ```
 ATGGACTATCATATGCTTACCGTAACTTGAAAGTATTTCGATTTCTTGGCTTTATATATCTTGTGGAAAGGACGAAACACCGGTAGACGCACCTCCACCCCACAGTGGGGTTAGAGCTAGAAATAGCAAGTTAACCTAAGGCTAGTCCGTTATCAACTTGAA